 The main difference between infrared saunas and conventional saunas is their infrared light penetrates the skin and warms the body, but not the air around a person, it has zero impact on the surrounding environment which is why these could have a tremendous home market.
 Its proponents claim it naturally possesses an anti-inflammation effect, like similar antioxidant nutrients which activate cells, helps speed up healing of wounds and boosts the metabolism which carries toxins away and out of the body.

 The therapeutic effect comes down to the science behind far infrared saunas and conventional saunas.
 Far Infrared radiation is capable of changing cellular DNA in proteins and fat cells, cell membranes, and especially in water molecules which, at a cellular level the altered cell membranes and mitochondrial activity take place which has an effect on the metabolism.
 Each treatment takes between 15-20 minutes and show great promise in changing the chemistry within a body to help restore a person’s balance, lower inflammation, pain, low energy, and improve a person’s circulation.
 There are 2 types of infrared saunas far light omitting and near light-emitting.
-The far light waves use metallic, ceramic, or black carbon elements for heating, while near-light saunas use incandescent reddish heat lamps which are far less expensive and can be bought at any home improvement store and whose results are often preferred over the far light-emitting.
+The far light waves use metallic, ceramic, or black carbon elements for heating, while near-light saunas use incandescent reddish heat lamps which are far less expensive and can be bought at any home improvement, and of far less value clinically.